LacunaSoftware/docs/docs.en-us/articles/psc/on-premises/configure-oidc.md

 Click the **Settings** tab and set:

 * Select the `Allow Access tokens via browser?` checkbox.
-* Deselect the following checkboxes: `Require consent?`, `Front-channel logout session required?` and `Back-channel logout session required?`
+* Deselect the following checkboxes: `Front-channel logout session required?` and `Back-channel logout session required?`
 * **Application URL**: the URL of your application.
 Example: `https://myappname.com`
 * **Allowed URLs**:
   * **Redirect**: you must add 4 redirect URLs that are based on your application URL: